CALL FOR PARTICIPATION:

 May 18, 2018: Deadline for round 1 scoring (selected participants)

-June 1, 2018: Short-list of issues circulated by facilitator to selected participants for further investigation and online discussion
+June 31, 2018: Short-list of issues circulated by facilitator to selected participants for ‘saving’, investigation and discussion

-June 15, 2018: Deadline for discussion and round 2 scoring (selected participants)
+June 26, 2018: Online discussion closes and deadline for round 2 scoring (selected participants)

 There is very little emphasis placed on predictive conservation science, however it is much needed to shift the field to a more proactive approach, highlighted by many authors (Milner-Gulland, 2012, Nicholson et al., 2009, Rands et al., 2010, Sutherland et al., 2009).
 Utilising horizon scanning as a forecasting tool can reduce the unpredictability of impacts, and allow time and resources for technological progress, policy change or on-the-ground action to address issues.
 This is still not widely carried out either in conservation or public policy, particularly in context of and to inform large-scale political meeting opportunities.